trinamic-ab/Unity/README.md

 # Unity

-This is branch containing only the source of Unity.
+This is branch containing only the source of Unity as it is the only files that need including in a project to use it.
+I didn't want a full submodule in my project, or to have to resort to copy-pasting.

 This is maintained using the subtree git command, that way Unity can be included using submodules from this fork.

 ## How to use this fork

 Simply include it as a submodule into a project:
 ```
 git submodule add https://github.com/trinamic-ab/Unity.git test/
 ```